foi-oss/schoolware/README.md

 Please note, due to limitations of svchost, schoolware binary has to be located on start-up disk (C: drive).

 In order to stop and remove the service, use the `stop` and `remove` commands respectively.
 After the service has been removed, it can be registered again with different start-up parameters.

+For list of all scenarios and available options, consult built-in `--help`.

 ## Building